 Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
 As of December 31, 2006, Charter Holdco was owed \$3 million in intercompany loans from its subsidiaries and had \$8 million in cash, which were available to pay interest and principal on Charter's convertible senior notes.
-In addition, Charter has \$50 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes.
+In addition, Charter has \$50 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes scheduled in 2007.
+CCHC also holds \$450 million of Charter's convertible senior notes.
 As a result, if CCHC continues to hold those notes, CCHC will receive interest payments on the convertible senior notes from the pledged government securities.
 The cumulative amount of interest payments expected to be received by CCHC may be available to be distributed to pay interest on the outstanding \$413 million of the convertible senior notes due in 2008 and May 2009, although CCHC may use those amounts for other purposes.

-As of December 31, 2006, Charter Holdings, CIH, CCH I, and CCH II had approximately \$9.9 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$415 million and \$9.4 billion maturing in 2007, 2008, 2009, and thereafter, respectively.
-Charter Holdings, CIH, CCH I, and CCH II will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
+As of December 31, 2006, Charter Holdings, CIH, CCH I, CCH II, and CCO Holdings had approximately \$11.3 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$415 million and \$10.8 billion maturing in 2007, 2008, 2009, and thereafter, respectively.
+Charter Holdings, CIH, CCH II, and CCO Holdings will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
 However, because of their significant indebtedness, our ability and the ability of the parent companies to raise additional capital at reasonable rates or at all is uncertain.
-During the year ended December 31, 2006, we distributed \$1.2 billion of cash to our parent company.
+During the year ended December 31, 2006, we distributed \$1.3 billion of cash to our parent company.

-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, Charter Holdings, CIH, CCH I, and CCH II) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes and Charter Operating notes unless there is no default under the applicable indenture and each applicable subsidiary's leverage ratio test is met at the time of such distribution, and, in the case of such distributions by Charter Operating for payment of principal on a portion of the outstanding CCO Holdings notes, other specified tests are met.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, Charter Holdings, CIH, CCH I, CCH II, and CCO Holdings) for payment of principal on parent company notes, are restricted under the indentures governing the Charter Operating notes and our parent companies' notes unless there is no default under the applicable indenture and each applicable subsidiary's leverage ratio test is met at the time of such distribution, and, in the case of such distributions by Charter Operating for payment of principal on a portion of the outstanding CCO Holdings notes, other specified tests are met.
 For the quarter ended December 31, 2006, there was no default under any of these indentures, and each such subsidiary met its applicable leverage ratio tests based on December 31, 2006 financial results.
 Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at the time of the contemplated distribution.
 In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
 There can be no assurance that they will satisfy these tests at the time of the contemplated distribution.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in the credit facilities.
-Distributions by CH, CCH I, CCH II, CCO Holdings and Charter Operating to a parent company for payment of payment of interest on a portion of the outstanding CCO Holdings notes, Charter Operating's leverage ratio and other specified tests are met.
+Distributions by CIH, CCH I, CCH II, CCO Holdings and Charter Operating to a parent company for payment of parent company interest are permitted if there is no default under the aforementioned indentures, and in the case of such distributions by Charter Operating for payment of interest on a portion of the outstanding CCO Holdings notes, Charter Operating's leverage ratio and other specified tests are met.